 F.1.2 Country Description

-a country description is used, it shall be an ISO-3166-1 alpha 2 code as defined by ISO-3166-1[64].
+If a country description is used, it shall be an ISO-3166-1 alpha 2 code as defined by ISO-3166-1[64].
 These codes are two-letter codes used to represent countries and special regions of geographical interest.
 For example, KR is a code for Korea, Republic of.

 Note: ISO 3166 states “User-assigned code elements are codes at the disposal of users who need to add further names of countries, territories, or other geographical entities to their in-house application of ISO 3166-1, and the ISO 3166/MA will never use these codes in the updating process of the standard.
-The following codes can be user-assigned:[
+The following codes can be user-assigned:

 Alpha-2: AA, QM to QZ, XA to XZ, and ZZ